The Best Tips for a Trip to Papua New Guinea

 Important addresses include the German Embassy in Port Moresby, which serves as a central point of contact for German-speaking travelers.
 The address is: Level 3, Cuthbertson House, Cuthbertson Street, Port Moresby.
 The embassy can assist with consular emergencies, particularly if you need help with lost passports or legal issues.
 Additionally, there are various international clinics in urban centers such as the Pacific International Hospital in Port Moresby, where you can expect a higher standard of medical care.

 The Red Cross in Papua New Guinea (PNG Red Cross Society) is also a useful contact in emergencies, providing humanitarian and medical assistance.
 The main address is in Boroko, a suburb of Port Moresby: Red Cross House, Timbers Road.
 It is also helpful to keep the contact information of your Travel insurance provider handy to quickly get support in case of an emergency.
-If technical support is needed, there are also repair centers for mobile devices and electronics in the cities that can help find quick solutions to problems.
+If technical support is needed, there are also repair centers for Mobile devices and electronics in the cities that can help find quick solutions to problems.

 Anzeige